koenrane/KR-new-site/content/design.md

 ### Visual regression testing

 Many errors cannot be caught by unit tests.
 For example, I want to ensure that my site keeps _looking good_ - this cannot (yet) be automated.
+To do so, I perform [visual regression testing](https://snappify.com/blog/visual-regression-testing-101).
+The testing also ensures that the overall site theme is retained over time and not nuked by unexpected CSS interactions.

-To do so, I perform [visual regression testing](https://snappify.com/blog/visual-regression-testing-101) using [`Playwright`](https://playwright.dev/). `Playwright` renders the site at pre-specified locations, takes pictures, and compares those pictures to previously approved reference pictures.
-If the pictures differ by more than a tiny percentage of pixels, I'm given an alert and can view a report containing the pixel-level diffs.
+I use [`playwright`](https://playwright.dev/) to interact with my website and [`argos-ci`](https://argos-ci.com/) to take stable pictures of the website. `playwright` renders the site at pre-specified locations, at which point `argos-ci` takes pictures and compares those pictures to previously approved reference pictures.
+If the pictures differ by more than a small percentage of pixels, I'm given an alert and can view a report containing the pixel-level diffs.
+Using `argos-ci` helps reduce flakiness and track the evolution of the site.

 ![An image of a mountain is changed to have snow on top.
 The pixel-level diff is highlighted to the user.](https://assets.turntrout.com/static/images/posts/visual_regression_testing.avif)
-Figure: `BackstopJS` can tell you "hey, did you mean for your picture of a mountain to now have snow on it?".
+Figure: `playwright` and `argos-ci` can tell you "hey, did you mean for your picture of a mountain to now have snow on it?".

 However, it's not practical to test every single page.
-I use visual regression testing to ensure that stable features (like search) are stable.
-The testing also ensures that the overall site theme is retained over time and not nuked by unexpected CSS interactions.
+So I have a [test page](/test-page) which stably demonstrates site features.
+My tests screenshot that page from many angles.
+I also use visual regression testing to ensure that stable features (like search) are stable.

 At this point, I also check that the server builds properly.